remance/Masendor/data/ruleset/tutorial/map/testmap/readme.md

 Map data

-- info: Information of the map that will be shown in battle select menu
+- info: Information of the map that will be shown in battle select menu, also used to find faction involve in battle as team

 - unitpos: List of unit the csv data structure is as follows: